 But there is one classification of victims that is often not mentioned nor studied.
 These are the children of victimizers.
 Yael Danieli, in her watershed study, International Handbook of Multigenerational Legacies of Trauma, (1998), did not exclude surviving family members of tyrants, dictators, their allies and followers.

-What is different about Danieli’s book is that she also emphasizes not to lose sight of the fact that the children of the victimizers are left with their own legacy of trauma.
-In other words, to deal with the sins of family members, colleagues and friends.
+What is different about Danieli’s book is that she does not lose sight of the fact that children of victimizers are left with their own legacy of trauma.
+In other words, children and young adults left to deal with the sins of family members, colleagues and friends.

 Representative Liz Cheney, during the House Committee hearings of 2022, investigating the January 6th insurrection, echoed what Yael Danieli reminds us.
-Representative Liz Cheney offered a stark message to members of her party who continue to support Donald Trump.
+Representative Liz Cheney offered a stark message to members of her party who continue to support Republican Trumpism.
 She said:

 “Tonight, I say this to my Republican colleagues who are defending the indefensible: There will come a day when Donald Trump is gone, but your dishonor will remain.”